 Results can be seen once sutures have been removed and post operative swelling has subsided

 Mild swelling and some bruising are to be expected after this surgery, this reaches a maximum after 24-48 hours fading down usually by the 10th postoperative day

-Whilst excess skin is permanently removed, eyelid surgery doesn’t stop the clock, it merely resets it.
+Whilst excess skin is permanently removed, lower eyelid surgery doesn’t stop the clock, it merely resets it.
 As time passes, the ageing process will once again progress.